lightspeed/flame/.github/CONTRIBUTING.md

 #### Mainline component

 Mainline components will be created under `packages/flame/src/{ComponentName}`, where all other components are located.
-This will create the base component structure ready for development, including README for docs, story for Storybook development and visual regression test, tests and TypeScript component file.
+The base component structure includes a Storybook file, a test file and a component file.

 #### Add-on component